-The Women’s Center’s community educators are certified domestic violence and sexual assault counselors in accordance with CGS 52-146k.
+The Women’s Center’s educators are certified domestic violence and sexual assault counselors in accordance with CGS 52-146k.
 This gives our programs the added benefits, when necessary, of responding immediately to individual participants who are victims and facilitating a smooth transition for continuing services at our agency.

 Director of Education, Training & Outreach

 Ann earned her Master's in Social Work from Hunter College with a concentration in community organization, planning and development.
 She is certified as a Domestic Violence and Sexual Assault Counselor, and has extensive knowledge of primary prevention programming.
 Previously, Ann was a Community Educator at the D.C.
 Rape Crisis Center where she conducted child sexual abuse prevention presentations in the community, reaching over 8,000 children per year.
 She also has experience facilitating sexual health workshops and trainings to develop political advocacy skills.
 Ann has been trained in many evidence-base programs including Safe Dates and Shifting Boundaries.

 As the Director of Education, Training, and Outreach, Ann manages scheduling of all programs in the community and provides strategic direction for the department.
 Ann also serves as the center's Legislative Liaison and oversees the center's advocacy efforts on state-level policy issues.